 Elaine Grosso, Coordinator

 Our dedicated team of money counters come every week to count and record Sunday's offering.
 Once the collection plate receipts are tallied and noted, the verifying team checks the counter's work, prepares the deposit and takes the money to the bank.

 Jane Farrar, Edna McDonald, Ted Smethurst, Counters Caroline Chapell, Joe and Marie Field, Ray Luddy and Ted and Nancy Smethurst,Verifiers

 Smile when you see them coming!
-Warren Poor and Linda Jenney always have a camera with them and provide us with many wonderful photos for our ENews and this website.
+Warren Poor always has a camera with him and provides us with many wonderful photos for our ENews and this website.
 Additional photographers are welcome ... just bring your camera and send pictures to the office.